 Hi.
 My name is Shaya.
 I design user interfaces, take photos, and build communities.

-The Live Music Project is a community calendar for classical and contemporary classical music in Seattle.
+The Live Music Project is a community calendar for classical and contemporary music in Seattle.
 It builds visibility for local orchestras and ensembles while connecting new and returning listeners with live musical experiences.

 Musochat is a weekly conversation about new music on Twitter that began in July 2015.
 New Music Box wrote about it, and SoundNotion recorded us discussing it on their podcast, as did The Portfolio Composer.